ATO payment plan – summary

 - Remember that by consenting to a payment plan, you are agreeing to pay the whole debt (without discount)

 - When you pay your final instalment of the payment plan, check your account balance (via the business portal or myGov) to confirm that the payment plan has been successfully discharged

 Defaulting on a payment plan can lead to penalties.
 If you are entering into a plan to give you breathing room, the breathing room will be limited.

 If for whatever reason you cannot pay an instalment, contact the ATO immediately to see if the payment plan can be varied to account for your change in circumstances.

 Penalties for defaulting on a payment plan may include:

 - The ATO may be able to offer interest-free payment arrangements for small businesses with an activity statement debt.

 - However, interest will not be waived in some cases, such as in those where there have been previous defaults.

 - Support and help can be sought from the ATO.
 It is important to communicate with them as much as possible.
-If you are doing the right thing and can show this, the ATO are supposed to do everything they can to help you where possible.
+If you are doing the right thing and can show this, the ATO is supposed to do everything they can to help you where possible.
 However, keep in mind that the ATO will not be particularly ‘sympathetic’ – they are not particularly warm.

 - You will need to provide details on your financial situation; businesses may need to show that their business is viable in relation to their payment plan.
 Do not provide more detail than is necessary, and only provide information relevant to the matter at hand.
 If you embellish or exaggerate you may be committing fraud.